赵的舞蹈令你心旷神怡，美的享受， 心的陶冶。 展示了中国表演艺术的魅力和力量。

 I asked him what was his ultimate aim in dance creation?
 He smiled and said it would be great if more people in the world can enjoy watching Chinese dance.

 I thought to myself: was it not the same desire as mine when I set up MsL company?
-British Theatre has given me a lot of inspiration to promote culture exchange between the west and China.
-British theater has established itself very well on the world stage, but Chinese theatre has not, at least not yet.
+British Theatre has given me a lot of inspiration to promote cultural exchange between the West and China.
+British theatre has established itself very well on the world stage, but Chinese theatre has not, at least not yet.
 Chinese performing arts are compelling and have rich forms and contents.
 I see my role here utilizing my Anglo-Sino arts connection.

 Zhao Ming is a Chinese modern dance legend, one of China’s premier contemporary choreographers and directors.
 He graduated from the Beijing Dance Academy and went to study modern dance in America and then Hong Kong.
 He has taken responsibility to conceive many major national shows and events.
 His works have won numerous national awards.
 Some of his better-known productions include Shining Red Star, Farewell My Concubine, The Dream of the Red Chamber, Swan